dpplweb/dppl-docs/checklists/monthly-tasks.markdown

 - Update the board announcement intuder with agenda (before meeting)
 - Update board announcement intruder with next meeting info (after meeting)
 - Upload approved board minutes and financials

-## End of the month

-- Remove backups from last month